Agent-Hellboy/gunicorn-prometheus-exporter/docs/api-reference.md

 **What it does:**
 - Accesses Gunicorn configuration (`server.cfg`)
-- Logs worker-specific configuration (timeout, keepalive, max_requests, etc.)
+- Logs detailed worker-specific configuration
 - Updates environment variables with CLI values
 - Ensures consistency between CLI and environment-based configuration